t-haruki122/MinecraftBE-ServerUpdater/README.md

 1. Downloading & Replacing : Download & Replace old server
 2. Normal Downloading : Just download & UnZip server files

-When choosing replacing mode, this script replace just 3 files.
+On replacing mode, this script replace only 3 files.

 1. worlds
 2. allowlist.json
 3. server.properties

-If you use behavior packs or resource packs, you have to copy it manually.
+Behavior packs and resource packs needs to be  copied manually.

-And, you also have to change the name of the server folder which you are using now to `now_server`.
+And, pleade change server folder name to `now_server`.
-This operation is needed to let the script detect the folder.
-If you would not like to change the server folder name, please change variable `now_server_path` in `exec_updater.py`.
+If you’d not like to change it, please change variable `now_server_path` in `exec_updater.py`.

 ## Requirement
 - Python3